-Section 142 of the Aboriginal and Torres Strait Islander Act 2005 (the Act) establishes the TSRA as a corporate Commonwealth entity to deliver programmes for Torres Strait Islanders and Aboriginal persons living in the Torres Strait area.
+Section 142 of the Act establishes the TSRA as a corporate Commonwealth entity to deliver programmes for Torres Strait Islanders and Aboriginal persons living in the Torres Strait area.

 Under section 142R, the TSRA consists of the eligible number of members elected in accordance with Division 5 of Part 3A of the Act (the Minister has not otherwise determined the constitution of the TSRA under section 142S of the Act).